 Girls' Golf: Casey Brittain

-Casey Brittain has coached girls’ golf at Kent Denver for six years.
+Casey Brittain has coached girls’ golf at Kent Denver for seven years.

 Boys' Lacrosse: Ben Brenneman '01